The-Orange-Dot/negineko-next-app/README.md

 - Trave-log searchbar and category selector created and works!
 - Next-auth added for Twitch sign-in (omg, took forever)
 - Added redux store
+- CORS has been added to API routes to prevent unauthorized access to servers